mz0/frontend-wip/JavaScript.md

 # JavaScript

-was built in only 10 days in 1995 by a single person, Brendan Eich, who was tasked with building a simple scripting language to be used in version 2 of the Netscape browser.
+was built in 10 days in 1995 by a single person, Brendan Eich, who was tasked with building a simple scripting language to be used in version 2 of the Netscape browser.

 It was initially called LiveScript, but since the Java language was so popular at the time, the name was changed to JavaScript - although Java and JavaScript are in no way related.

 For the first few years, after it was built, JavaScript was a simple scripting language to add mouseover effects and other interactivity.
-Those effects were being added to webpages using the <script> HTML element.
+Those effects were being added to webpages using the `<script>` HTML element.

 Inside each of the script elements, there could be some JavaScript code.
 Due to the rule that HTML, CSS, and JavaScript must be backward compatible,